 The dumbbell Arnold press was developed by Arnold Schwarzenegger back in his bodybuilding days.
 Rather than just hitting the fronts of your shoulders with the overhead press, you can also work the sides of your shoulders with the Arnold press.

-All you need for this exercise is a bench, two dumbbells, and attention to detail.
+All you need for this exercise is a bench, two dumbbells, and maybe some fitness gear to support your core (if you’re lifting very heavy weights).
 The Arnold press requires a little extra movement, so make sure you’re really focusing on form with this exercise.

 - Set up a bench to be about 90-degrees.